parker-hemphill/media-converter/README.md

  * Removed Growl since it is no longer actively developed for macOS
 * The option to choose h264 or HVEC (h265) has been added to the image, simply pass **"- ENCODE=<x264|x265>"** to environment for container (**Defaults to h264 if variable isn't set**)
 * ~~All files converted are added to a logfile located at **\<volume\>/Logs/converted.log**~~
- * UPDATE 2.1.5: Log files are now created under **\<volume\>/logs** and contain individual logfiles for MKV, MP4, FAILED, and handbrake command used to convert each media file
+ * UPDATE 2.1.5: Log files are now created under **\<volume\>/logs** and contain individual logfiles for MKV, MP4, and handbrake command used to convert each media file
 * Upon start-up container will check if '\<volume\>' is writeable by PUID and create the needed directories if they don't exist
 * Container defaults to uid/gid 1000 if PUID/PGID aren't specified in the environment settings
 * The easiest way to get up and running is to start the image, then go into the setup of your download client (SickChill/Deluge, etc) and set it to place completed media in `'<volume>/Complete/<TVShows|Movies>'`